tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/实现云端录制与回放_intl_en.md

 - [Android](http://doc.qcloudtrtc.com/group__TXVodPlayer__android.html)
 - [Web](https://intl.cloud.tencent.com/document/product/266/33977)

 >!
-We recommend the [Professional Edition TRTC SDK](https://intl.cloud.tencent.com/document/product/647/34615), which integrates features including [Mobile Live Video Broadcasting (MLVB)](https://intl.cloud.tencent.com/zh/product/mlvb).
+We recommend the [Professional Edition TRTC SDK](https://intl.cloud.tencent.com/document/product/647/34615), which integrates features including [Mobile Live Video Broadcasting (MLVB)](https://intl.cloud.tencent.com/product/mlvb).
 This integrated edition adds less to the size of the app package than two independent SDKs do because many underlying modules are shared among the services.
 It is also free of the duplicate symbol issue.

 ## Billing

 The costs of on-cloud recording and playback are listed below.
 A basic service fee is charged for recording.
 Other fees are charged based on your usage.

 >?The prices used in the examples in this document are for reference only.
-In case of any inconsistencies, the prices specified in [On-Cloud Recording Billing Overview](https://intl.cloud.tencent.com/document/product/647/38385), [LVB Pricing](https://buy.cloud.tencent.com/price/lvb) and [VOD Pricing](https://buy.cloud.tencent.com/price/vod) shall prevail.
+In case of any inconsistencies, the prices specified in [On-Cloud Recording Billing Overview](https://intl.cloud.tencent.com/document/product/647/38385), [Live Broadcasting Pricing](https://buy.cloud.tencent.com/price/lvb) and [VOD Pricing](https://buy.cloud.tencent.com/price/vod) shall prevail.

 #### Recording fee: the computing cost of transcoding or remuxing

 As server computing resources are needed to transcode or remux audio/video streams during recording, you are charged a recording fee based on the computing resources used for recording.

 >!
 >- For Tencent Cloud accounts that create their first applications on or after July 1, 2020, the prices listed in [On-Cloud Recording Billing Overview](https://intl.cloud.tencent.com/document/product/647/38385) shall apply.
->- Tencent Cloud accounts that created applications before July 1, 2020 will continue to be charged the **LVB Recording** fee for the use of the recording service, whether by applications created before or after July 1, 2020.
+>- Tencent Cloud accounts that created applications before July 1, 2020 will continue to be charged the **CSS Recording** fee for the use of the recording service, whether the service is used by applications created before or after July 1, 2020.

-The **LVB Recording** fee is calculated based on the peak number of concurrent recording channels.
+The **CSS Recording** fee is calculated based on the peak number of concurrent recording channels.
 The higher the number, the higher the fee.
-For more details, see [LVB > LVB Recording](https://intl.cloud.tencent.com/zh/document/product/267/2818#.E7.9B.B4.E6.92.AD.E5.BD.95.E5.88.B6).
+For details, see [CSS > CSS Recording](https://intl.cloud.tencent.com/document/product/267/39605).

 > Suppose you have 1,000 anchors, and during peak times, it’s necessary to record the audio/video streams of 500 of them at the same time.
 If the service is priced 5.2941 USD per channel per month, then you will be charged `500 channels x 5.2941 USD/channel/month=2,647.05 USD/month`.
 >If you select two [file formats](#fileFormat), both the recording and storage fees will double.
 If you select three, they will triple.
-To reduce costs, you are not advised to select more than one file format unless necessary.
+To reduce cost, you are not advised to select more than one file format unless necessary.

 **Storage fee: charged for storing files with Tencent Cloud** As storage requires disk resources, if you store recording files with Tencent Cloud, you will be charged based on the disk resources used.
 The longer you store a file, the higher the cost.
-To reduce costs, you are advised to keep the storage duration short or store recording files on your own server if possible.
+To reduce cost, you are advised to keep the storage duration short or store recording files on your own server if possible.
 Storage fees are [postpaid on a daily basis](https://intl.cloud.tencent.com/document/product/266/14666).

 >For example, if you set the anchor bitrate (`videoBitrate`) to 1,000 Kbps via [`setVideoEncodrParam()`](http://doc.qcloudtrtc.com/group__TRTCCloudDef__ios.html#interfaceTRTCVideoEncParam) and select a file format to record an anchor's live streams for an hour, the size of the recording file generated will be approximately `(1,000/8) KBps x 3,600s=450,000 KB=0.45 GB`.
 If you store the file with Tencent Cloud, the storage fee per day will be `0.45 GB x 0.0009 USD/GB/day=0.000405 USD`.

 #### Playback fee: charged for playing back a file

-As playback traffic is served by CDNs, if you play back a recording file, you will be subject to VOD’s billing standards.
-By default, you are charged a video acceleration fee based on the traffic generated during playback.
+As playback consumes CDN traffic, if you play back a recording file, you will be subject to VOD’s billing standards.
+By default, you are charged a video acceleration fee based on the traffic consumed by playback.
 The more viewers you serve, the higher the cost.
 Playback fees are [postpaid on a daily basis](https://intl.cloud.tencent.com/document/product/266/14666).

 > Suppose you recorded a 1 GB file on the cloud and played it back to 1,000 users from beginning to end.
-The traffic generated amounts to 1 TB, and according to VOD’s tiered pricing system, you will be charged `1,000 x 1 GB x 0.0794 USD/GB=79.4 USD`.
+The traffic consumed amounts to 1 TB, and according to VOD’s tiered pricing system, you will be charged `1,000 x 1 GB x 0.0794 USD/GB=79.4 USD`.
->If you download files from Tencent Cloud to your server, a relatively small amount of traffic will be generated too, which is charged on a monthly basis.
+>If you download files from Tencent Cloud to your server, a relatively small amount of traffic will be consumed too, which is billed on a monthly basis.

 #### Transcoding fee: charged for using the stream mixing service

 As stream mixing involves encoding and decoding, you will incur an additional transcoding fee if you enable stream mixing.
 The fee varies with the resolution used and the duration of transcoded streams.
 The higher resolution used for anchors, and the longer co-anchoring (the most common application scenario for stream mixing) lasts, the higher the cost.
-For more details, see [LVB Transcoding](https://intl.cloud.tencent.com/zh/document/product/267/2818#.E6.A0.87.E5.87.86.E8.BD.AC.E7.A0.81).
+For more information, see [CSS Transcoding](https://intl.cloud.tencent.com/document/product/267/39604).

->Suppose you use [`setVideoEncodrParam()`](http://doc.qcloudtrtc.com/group__TRTCCloudDef__ios.html#interfaceTRTCVideoEncParam) to set the bitrate (`videoBitrate`) for anchors to 1,500 Kbps and resolution to 720p, and an anchor co-anchored with a viewer for 1 hour, during which [On-Cloud MixTranscoding](https://intl.cloud.tencent.com/document/product/647/34618) was enabled.
-The transcoding fee incurred will be `0.0057 USD/min x 60 min=0.342 USD`.
+>Suppose you used [`setVideoEncodrParam()`](http://doc.qcloudtrtc.com/group__TRTCCloudDef__ios.html#interfaceTRTCVideoEncParam) to set the bitrate (`videoBitrate`) for anchors to 1,500 Kbps and resolution to 720p, and an anchor co-anchored with a viewer for 1 hour, during which [On-Cloud MixTranscoding](https://intl.cloud.tencent.com/document/product/647/34618) was enabled.
+The transcoding fee incurred would be `0.0057 USD/min x 60 min=0.342 USD`.